 Have you noticed lately that you are refilling your dog’s water bowl more frequently?
 Or perhaps you’ve caught your dog drinking from the toilet, the pool, a hose, or a puddle.
 This could be a clear sign that something is going on.

 Under normal conditions, dogs should drink between 25-50 milliliters of water per kilogram of body weight over a period of 24 hours.
 It is normal that during hot days after exercise, dogs might drink a little more.
 It is also normal (and desirable) for a dog that has suffered from diarrhea or vomiting to drink more water in an attempt to compensate for the amount of fluid lost.
-Let’s dig into when you should take action on your dog’s increasing thirst.
+Let’s dig into why dogs might be drinking more water and when you should take action on your dog’s increasing thirst.

 Canine Biology 101